 History of American Alsatian

 The first generation of American Alsatian was recognized in 1988 in the United States.
-In 2000, the breed was publicly introduced to the American people after conformation of the breed standard.
-This breed was originally called the North America Shepalute which changed to Alsatian Shepalute in 2004.
+In 2000, the breed was publicly introduced to the American people after confirmation of the breed standard.
+This breed was originally called the North America Shepalute, which changed to Alsatian Shepalute in 2004.

 However, as of February 21, 2010, the breed became recognized as the American Alsatian.
 This breed resembled the extinct Dire Wolf of the late Pleistocene.

-American Alsatian is not currently recognized by any multiple breed registries, and the NAAC and NAABA have shown almost no interest in doing so.
-The Alsatian is breed to resemble, in size and bone structure, the extinct Dire Wolf of the Middle to Late Pleistocene.
+Any multiple breed registries do not currently recognize American Alsatian, and the NAAC and NAABA have shown almost no interest in doing so.
+The Alsatian is bred to resemble, in size and bone structure, the extinct Dire Wolf of the Middle to Late Pleistocene.